-Seyn paints with a flurry of colors and goes into meticulous details using a broad range of styles and medium depicting human beauty especially the female form in an explicit and large spectrum of emotions.
+Seyn paints with a flurry of colors and goes into meticulous detail using a broad range of styles and medium depicting human beauty, especially the female form in an explicit and large spectrum of emotions.
 He loves to portray these emotions using abstract as his mode of portraying real-life issues.
 His exquisite works sometimes create a disquieting clarity from his well-expressed subjects aided with familiar objects which gives his work a sense of scale, meaning and proportion.

 In his endeavor to bring out hidden feelings and sentiments, he uses colors which are warm and explicit but somber and subtle.
 He believes in bringing clarity of expression with a soft mystifying form that elicits beauty and positive passion rather than negative deformity and ambiguity.
 He believes that through his simple realistic approach, his audience should be able to understand and appreciate the hidden complexities of his subjects, giving them an ability to comprehend, respond and feel thoroughly comfortable looking at them.

 Seyn has portrayed the spiritual power of women in many of his latest work as the central theme dwelling on contrasting emotions of sadness and self-esteem, illuminating conviction, resilience and spiritual strength.
 His art shows hope and liberation in women in mind and spirit even though immersed in traditions.
 He has done numerous exhibitions all around the country and abroad since Jan 2012 to showcase his paintings to art enthusiasts from all walks of life.
 Numerous commissioned works for clients around the country keep him busy.

 In The Words Of Gopaal Seyn